davide-marino00/PBI_DOCS/refac.md

 			    IF(RELATED(lkp_Unit[BillableDep]) <> 0, 1, 0)
 			)
 ```
-- **DAX Explanation (Generated):** This DAX expression is used to create a calculated column named 'BillableDep'.
+- **DAX Explanation (Generated):** This DAX expression is used to create a calculated column called 'BillableDep'.
 Here's a breakdown of what it does in simple business terms:

 1. **Check for Related Data**: The expression first checks if there is a related value in the 'BillableDep' column from the 'lkp_Unit' table.
-This is done using the `RELATED` function, which pulls in data from a related table based on existing relationships in the data model.
+This is done using the `RELATED` function, which pulls in data from a related table based on the relationships defined in your data model.

 2. **Handle Blank Values**: If the related 'BillableDep' value is blank (meaning there is no corresponding entry in the 'lkp_Unit' table), the expression returns a value of **1**.
-This indicates that, in the absence of specific information, the default assumption is that the item is billable.
+This indicates that, in the absence of a specific billable dependency, the default assumption is that it is billable.

-3. **Check for Non-Zero Values**: If there is a related 'BillableDep' value and it is not blank, the expression then checks if this value is not equal to zero.
-If it is not zero, it again returns **1**, indicating that the item is considered billable.
+3. **Check for Non-Zero Values**: If the related 'BillableDep' value is not blank, the expression then checks if this value is not equal to zero.
+If it is not zero, it again returns **1**, indicating that there is a billable dependency present.

-4. **Return Zero for Zero Values**: If the related 'BillableDep' value is zero, the expression returns **0**, indicating that the item is not billable.
+4. **Return Zero for Zero Values**: If the related 'BillableDep' value is zero, the expression returns **0**, indicating that there is no billable dependency.

-In summary, this DAX expression effectively categorizes items as billable or not based on the related 'BillableDep' values.
-If there is no related data, it assumes the item is billable.
-If there is related data and it is non-zero, it also considers the item billable.
-If the related data is zero, it marks the item as not billable.
+In summary, this DAX expression effectively categorizes entries based on their billable dependency status.
+It assigns a value of **1** if there is a billable dependency (either because it's not blank or it's a non-zero value) and a value of **0** if the dependency is explicitly zero.
+This helps in identifying which entries are considered billable based on their related data.

 **`CC_ActiveEmployees`** (`string`)